ti-cortex-m4/demo-java-completablefuture/doc/article.md

 </table>

-If it’s necessary to perform some action, when the previous stage completes either normally or exceptionally, then the method  `whenComplete` should be used.
-A `BiConsumer` argument of the `whenComplete`method is called when the previous stage completes either normally or exceptionally and allows to read both the result (or `null` if none) and the exception (or `null` if none), but doesn’t allow to modify them.
+If it's necessary to perform some action, when the previous stage completes either normally or exceptionally, then the method  `whenComplete` should be used.
+A `BiConsumer` argument of the `whenComplete`method is called when the previous stage completes either normally or exceptionally and allows to read both the result (or `null` if none) and the exception (or `null` if none), but doesn`t allow to modify them.

-If it’s necessary to recover from an exception (to replace the exception with some fallback value), then the `handle` and `exceptionally` methods should be used.
+If it's necessary to recover from an exception (to replace the exception with some fallback value), then the `handle` and `exceptionally` methods should be used.
 A `BiFunction` argument of the `handle` method is called when the previous stage completes either normally or exceptionally.
 A `Function` argument of the `exceptionally` method is called when the previous stage completes exceptionally.
 In both cases, an exception is not propagated to the next stage.

 The `exceptionallyCompose` method is similar to the `exceptionally` method - its `Function` argument of the `exceptionally` method is called when the previous stage completes exceptionally.
 The difference is that the result of the `Function` is a subclass of `CompletionStage`, which is useful when exception recovery is a long operation that is reasonable to execute as a separate stage (possible asynchronously).